-Majority of the institutions, offering media and journalism programmes, are either government-run, industry-driven or private institutions.
+Majority of the institutions, offering media and journalism programs, are either government-run, industry-driven or private institutions.
 All these institutes conduct their own university level entrance tests and shortlist candidates based on their performance in the test.
-Although, there is not much difference in the preparation strategy or the exam pattern, but it is best to learn the tips to be better prepared.
+Although there is not much difference in the preparation strategy or the exam pattern, it is best to learn the tips to be better prepared.
 Before moving ahead with the preparation tips, let us first check some of the top media and journalism entrance exams and their exam pattern.

-Top Media Exams and Pattern
+Top Media Entrance Exams List

 Journalism Hindi/English (9 am to 11 am),